DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 It's fairly clear that the polynomial models does a rather poor job at predicting the new data, especially on the tails.
 (It's not obvious in the picute, but the right-most point has a prediction in the billions.)
 While it felt like the polynomial model did a good job with the original data, it does a poor job with everything else.

-This phenmonenon is called **overfitting**.
+This phenomenon is called **overfitting**.
 Overfitting means that the model fits its **training data** too well, to the point that it's all but useless for outside data.
 In other words, we dug ourselves into a situation where the model is only telling us what we already know, and nothing more.

 # Model Evaluation